The price that consumers pay for natural gas has two main components, which include various taxes and fees:

 Retail prices for natural gas can vary greatly between states and cities.
 The differences are a result of six major factors:

-- Distance from areas producing natural gas
+- Distance from where natural gas is produced or stored

 - Costs of distribution, taxes, and other charges